-Which iPad models support Apple Pencil?
+Just which iPads support which Apple Pencil?

 - iPad Pro, 11-inch (2018)

-With the exception of the removable tip, the second-generation Apple Pencil is all one solid piece.
-There's no cap to remove, and no Lightning connector.
-Instead, the Pencil magnetically attaches to one of the sides of the iPad Pro for inductive charging.
-This is also how you pair the Pencil to a new iPad Pro.
+The second-generation Apple Pencil is all one solid piece except for the removable tip.
+There's no cap to remove and no Lightning connector.
+Instead, the Apple Apple Pencil magnetically attaches to one of the sides of the iPad Pro or iPad Air for inductive charging.
+This is also how you pair the Apple Pencil to a compatible new iPad.
 It just snaps on, asks to pair, and starts charging.

-This highly-responsive stylus is great for drawing, handwriting, and even using as a pointing device.
-Works with most current iPads, except for the 2018 iPad Pro.

-For iPad Pro
+For iPad Pro / iPad Air

 Apple Pencil (Second generation)

-Sticks to the side of your iPad Pro (2018)
+Sticks to the side of your iPad

-Supporting only the 2018 iPad Pros, the second-generation Apple Pencil works just like the first-generation model, adding a gesture area that accepts a double-tap to change the tool you're using in your current app.
-Pairs and charges through a magnetic inductive charging spot on the iPad Pro.
+Supporting the 2018/2020/2021 iPad Pros and the iPad Air 4/5, the second-generation Apple Pencil works just like the first-generation model, adding a gesture area that accepts a double-tap to change the tool you're using in your current app.
+Pairs and charges through a magnetic inductive charging spot on compatible iPads.